aleksandrakojic/YU-GO/template/doc/design_pattern_decisions.md

 We have decided to switch to the latest Solidity version (0.8.11) since OpenZeppelin supports it.
 This version brings in native handling of arithmetic overflow and underflow and reverts the transaction in this case.
-We don't use risky `SaFeMath` library.
+We don't use risky `SafeMath` library.

 ### Repository and Source Code